MyristicaFragrans/PersistentNames/README.md

 * Some mods may not work out of box
 # Modding API
 Persistent Names aims to work with other mods!
+Persistent Names aims to work with other mods!
+Have questions or need help?
+Talk to me on [this mod's Discord](https://discord.gg/ET9mGwH)!
 ## Using Mod.Call
 This is probably the easiest.
 Just make sure ```Mod KeepNames = ModLoader.GetMod("KeepNames");``` is somewhere in your context.
 ### Blacklist an NPC